42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Retrieve a list of capture sources

-Fetches and returns a list of all available capture sources.
-This endpoint returns an array of capture source name.
+Retrieve a list of all available capture sources.

 ### Example